High Blood Pressure in Children and Adolescents

 How is high blood pressure diagnosed?

-Your child's doctor may note an elevated blood pressure reading during a routine office visit.
-Obtaining calm, resting blood pressures on several different occasions (days, weeks, or months apart) will provide better information about whether the blood pressure elevation is consistent or due to fear or stress.
+Your adolescent's doctor may note an elevated blood pressure reading during a routine office visit.
+Obtaining calm, resting blood pressures on several different occasions (days, weeks, or months apart) will give better information about whether the blood pressure elevation is consistent or due to fear or stress.

-Your child's doctor will obtain a medical history, including information about your child's diet, exercise level, home and school activities, and possible stressors.
+Your adolescent's doctor will obtain a medical history, including information about your adolescent's diet, exercise level, home and school activities, and possible stressors.
 A physical examination may also be performed.

 Treatment for high blood pressure

-Specific treatment for high blood pressure will be determined by your child's doctor based on:
+Specific treatment for high blood pressure will be determined by your adolescent's doctor based on: